pycontw/pybot22/README.md

 ### Step 2
 Setting up the discord server.
 Just create an empty discord server.
-The server name should include the keyword `Booth Game` for bot to recognize which server to use (case insensitive).

 Click the '+' icon to create the server.